-97 98 Although While the impactimpacts of flash droughts on ecosystems and their subsequent damage hashave been extensively studied well-documented, the recovery process requires more attention for a better understanding of flash droughts.
-It has been reported remains underexplored.
-For instance, studies show that both-solar-induced fluorescence (SIF) and SIF yield values showed a declining trenddecline post-flash drought (Yao et al., 2022), while and 95% of the gross primary production (GPP) in the Indian region responded to flash droughts, with an average response time of 10-19 days (Poonia et al., 2021).
-However, these studies predominantly most research focus on the response of immediate ecological indicators, particularly the decrease caused by responses to flash droughts, with limited attention given to rather than on the recovery process (Otkin et al., 2019).
-Notably, a substantial contrast exists in the definition of recovery stages between flash droughts and traditional slow droughts (Wang et al., 2016).
-These results lead to the conclusion that recovery is a part of the former, while the recovery phase of the latter usually occurs at the end of the event (Qing et al., 2022).
-Furthermore, some studies have concluded suggest that the determination of flash drought recovery relies more reliant on changes in soil moisture or peak evapotranspiration intensity, while for traditional slow drought, it is mainly based on recovery is typically assessed using ecological or hydrological indicators (Xu et al., 2023).
-If we take For example, China as a typical area for studying flash droughts, there were has experienced frequent flash drought events in China from southwest to central China from 1980 to 2021, particularly in southwestern and central regions (Wang et al., 2022a).
-Moreover, there may be more severe and frequent flash droughts in the future (Christian et al., 2023).
-Wang et al. (2023) conducted a study Research on the flash drought recovery of flash droughts in the Xiang River Basin and Wei River Basin in China and revealed found that the majority of flash drought most events in both basins recoverrecovered within 28 days.
-(Wang et al., 2023a).
-However, to the best of our knowledge, there is currentlyremains a lack of comprehensive studies on the flash drought recovery of flash drought and the factors influencing its spatiotemporal patterns across China.
+While the impacts of flash droughts on ecosystems have been well-documented, the recovery process remains underexplored.
+For instance, studies show that solar-induced fluorescence (SIF) and SIF yield values decline post-flash drought (Yao et al.,

+2022), and 95% of the gross primary production (GPP) in the Indian region responded to flash droughts with an average 67 68 response time of 10-19 days (Poonia et al., 2021).
+However, most research focus on the immediate ecological responses to 69 flash droughts, rather than on the recovery process (Otkin et al., 2019).
+Notably, a substantial contrast exists in the definition 70 of recovery stages between flash droughts and traditional slow droughts (Wang et al., 2016).
+These results lead to the 71 conclusion that recovery is a part of the former, while the recovery phase of the latter usually occurs at the end of the event 72 (Qing et al., 2022).
+Furthermore, some studies suggest that flash drought recovery is more reliant on changes in soil moisture 73 or peak evapotranspiration, while traditional slow drought recovery is typically assessed using ecological or hydrological 74 indicators (Xu et al., 2023).
+For example, China has experienced frequent flash from 1980 to 2021, particularly in southwestern 75 and central regions (Wang et al., 2022a).
+Moreover, there may be more severe and frequent flash droughts in the future 76 (Christian et al., 2023).
+Research on flash drought recovery in Xiang and Wei River Basin found that most events recovered 77 within 28 days (Wang et al., 2023a).
+However, there remains a lack of comprehensive studies on flash drought recovery and 78 the factors influencing its spatiotemporal patterns across China.

-Drought can lead to water shortages, reducing limiting access to clean drinking water.
-Therefore, effective drought management is therefore crucial for achieving SDGs.
-By collectingutilizing newly available datasets as well as and hydrometeorological variables in China, this study assesses the extent of the impact of flash drought post-flash drought impacts, documents the time taken for recovery post flash droughttimes, and analyzes the factors contributing to variations in ecosystem recovery.
-The objectives of this study are to: (1) investigate the spatial pattern of post-flash drought recovery; (2) identify the most critical determinants of recovery; and (3) analyze the impact of various factors on flash drought recovery times.
-In the The following sections; include Section 2, which provides a brief description of data and methods, followed by Section 3, which presents the results presented by novel methods applied.
+79 Drought can lead to water shortages, limiting access to clean drinking water.
+Effective drought management is therefore crucial 80 for achieving SDGs.
+By utilizing newly available datasets and hydro-meteorological variables in China, this study assesses the 81 extent of post-flash drought impacts, documents recovery times, and analyzes the factors contributing to variations in 82 ecosystem recovery.
+The objectives of this study are to: (1) investigate the spatial pattern of post-flash drought recovery; (2) identify the most critical determinants of recovery; and (3) analyze the impact of various factors on flash drought recovery 83 84 times.
+The following sections include Section 2, which provides a brief description of data and methods, Section 3, which 85 presents the results presented by novel methods applied.
 Then, we provide a detailed discussion in Section 4.
-Section 5 gives the conclusions with some more information presented in supplementary materials.
+Section 5 gives 86 the conclusions with some more information presented in supplementary materials.

-2 Data and methods
+87 2 Data and methods

-104 2.1 Data
+88 2.1 Data

-2.1.1 Soil moisture datasets
+89 2.1.1 Soil moisture datasets